 The Peninsula Traffic Congestion Relief Alliance, (the Alliance) is San Mateo County's Transportation Demand Management Agency.
-Established in May 2000, as a result of the merger of the Multi-City Transportation Systems Management Agency and the Inter-City Transportation Systems Management Agency, the primary objective of the Alliance is to reduce the number of single occupant vehicles traveling in, to and through San Mateo County, reducing traffic congestion and vehicle emissions, thus improving air quality.
-The Alliance's programs are accomplished through sales, marketing and management of transportation demand management (TDM) programs provided to commuters, local employers and residents.
+Established in May 2000, as a result of the merger of the Multi-City Transportation Systems Management Agency and the Inter-City Transportation Systems Management Agency, the primary mission of the Alliance is "Working Together to Improve Our San Mateo County Commute."
+The Alliance does this by working with employers to develop and manage innovative partnerships to reduce peak period commute trips; with commuters to explore and utilize alternative transportation, and with public and private partners to collaboratively develop new resources and tools to expand transportation alternatives.

 These TDM programs promote use of alternative modes of transportation including taking public transit such as SamTrans, Caltrain and BART, express employer shuttle bus connections from public transit, vanpools, carpools, residential shuttle buses, bicycling, and walking.
-The Alliance also provides for transit complementary programs such as the Emergency Ride Home Program and Downtown Dasher, a mid-day, on-demand taxi program.
+The Alliance also provides for transit complementary programs such as the Emergency Ride Home Program and Downtown Dasher, a mid-day, ondemand taxi program.
 Specific programs offered through the Alliance include the following: